Matusson/UCloth/Documentation/API.md

 This documents basic APIs that the UC Cloth component exposes.
-They allow basic interaction with the simulation, such as grabbing, as well as reading its data.
+They allow basic interaction with the simulation, such as grabbing, as well as reading simulation data.

 ## UCInternalSimData
 This class can be accessed under `UCCloth.simData`.
 It contains various `NativeArray`s that give access to the simulation data.
 Most are read-only and cannot be safely modified.